devrelcollective/getting-started/README.md

 ## Interested in Joining

-If you're job title aligns with one of those mentioned above, please fill out the form to join.
-If it doesn't and you'd still like to reach out to our community, please open an Issue on this repo.
+If your job title aligns with one of those mentioned above, please [fill out the form to join](https://devrelcollective.typeform.com/to/YnQuVJ).
+If it doesn't and you'd still like to reach out to our community, please [open an Issue on this repo](https://github.com/devrelcollective/getting-started/issues).

 ## New Members